Zoher15/Zero-shot-s2/README.md

 ## Overview

-[Briefly describe your project: What problem does it solve?
-What is the main contribution?
-What are the key findings if it's a research project? (e.g., This repository contains the code and experimental results for the paper "Task-aligned prompting improves zero-shot detection of AI-generated images by Vision-Language Models".
-We explore methods to enhance the ability of Vision-Language Models (VLMs) to distinguish between real and AI-generated images in a zero-shot setting.)]
+This repository contains the code and experimental results for the paper "Task-aligned prompting improves zero-shot detection of AI-generated images by Vision-Language Models".
+We explore methods to enhance the ability of Vision-Language Models (VLMs) to distinguish between real and AI-generated images in a zero-shot setting.
+Our findings indicate that task-aligned prompting significantly improves detection performance.

+*(Please replace the above paragraph with a more detailed description of your project, its specific contributions, and key findings if different.)*

 ## Table of Contents